202nd Rifle Division (Soviet Union): Baltic Operation

-On June 22 the 12th Mechanized Corps was in 8th Army of the newly-renamed Northwestern Front.
+On June 22 the 12th Mechanized Corps was in 8th Army of the newly renamed Northwestern Front.
 The Corps also contained the 23rd and 28th Tank Divisions and the 10th Motorcycle Regiment.
-The 202nd was centered on Kelmė in northwestern Lithuania but its elements were scattered over 60km apart.
+The 202nd was centered on Kelmė in northwestern Lithuania but its elements were scattered over 60 km apart.
 Given the shortage of signal equipment, when the Corps went into battle the division simply could not organize itself fast enough to join the tank divisions.
-As a result the 125th Tank Regiment was taken from the division on June 26 and added to the 28th Tanks to try to make up for the losses that division had already suffered.
+As a result, the 125th Tank Regiment was taken from the division on June 26 and added to the 28th Tanks to try to make up for the losses that division had already suffered.
 From this point the division was effectively "motorized" in name only, even after remnants of the 125th returned to it on July 12.

 By July 1 the 202nd had been detached from 12th Mechanized Corps and was serving as a separate division in 11th Army.
 It was attempting to hold along the Dvina River, which had been crossed by the German 36th Motorized Division near Jēkabpils.
 Counterattacks by the much-weakened division were unsuccessful and it began to withdraw toward Ostrov.
 On July 4 it was ordered back to the area of Soltsy for rebuilding and by July 10 it was back in 12th Mechanized Corps in 8th Army with the remnants of the two tank divisions which had also been withdrawn.
 On July 16 Colonel Gorbachyov left his command, being replaced by Col. Aleksandr Mikhailovich Filippov.
 Gorbachyov was soon given command of the 262nd Rifle Division and was promoted to the rank of major general in May 1942, ending the war commanding the 346th Rifle Division.

 Counterstrokes at Soltsy and Staraya Russa

 By mid-July Army Group North's drive on Leningrad had stalled, due to logistics, difficult terrain and Red Army resistance, including a counterattack involving the 202nd near Soltsy which temporarily encircled the 8th Panzer Division.
 On July 30 Hitler issued a directive for the renewal of the offensive with a main attack between Narva and Lake Ilmen.
 This was followed on August 6 with a communique from OKW that stated Soviet forces had been almost completely cleared from the Baltic states and that the start line had been occupied for the thrust on Leningrad.
-Meanwhile the STAVKA was preparing for the renewed offensive and issued orders on August 9 and 10 to Marshal K. E. Voroshilov of the Northwestern Direction and Maj.
+Meanwhile, the STAVKA was preparing for the renewed offensive and issued orders on August 9 and 10 to Marshal K. E. Voroshilov of the Northwestern Direction and Maj.
 Gen. P. P. Sobennikov of Northwestern Front to use the reinforcements provided to them in late July and early August for a counterstroke aimed at destroying German forces in the Soltsy, Staraya Russa and Dno regions.
 The operation would be largely planned and directed by Lt.
 Gen. N. F. Vatutin, Sobennikov's chief of staff.
 As of August 1 the mobile forces of 11th Army consisted of the 202nd and 163rd Motorized Divisions, 5th Motorcycle Regiment and 41st Tank Brigade.